MystenLabs/fastcrypto/README.md

 ```
 $ cargo bench
 ```
-A [report](https://mystenlabs.github.io/fastcrypto/benchmarks/criterion/reports/) of the benchmarks are generater for each release, allowing easy comparison of the performance of the different cryptographic primitives available in fastcrypto.
-Below is a plot for benchmarks of batched signature verification where all signatures are on the same message:
+A [report of the benchmarks](https://mystenlabs.github.io/fastcrypto/benchmarks/criterion/reports/) are generated for each release, allowing easy comparison of the performance of the different cryptographic primitives and schemes available in fastcrypto.
+Below is a plot from the report, showing benchmarks for batched signature verification where all signatures are on the same message:
 ![Batched signature verification with all signatures on same message.](https://mystenlabs.github.io/fastcrypto/benchmarks/criterion/reports/Verify%20batch/lines.svg)

 ## License